 - She was also a SCORE counselor and gave a QuickBooks class for the SBA and the Maui County Business Resource Center every other Monday for three years.

-- In 2009, she moved to Sonoma County in search of better food and better schools and was determined to transition to the wine industry, because she had been flirting with the wine industry for years.
+- In 2009, she moved to Sonoma County in search of better food and better schools.
+Also, she had been flirting with the wine industry for years and was determined to transition her business to serve it.
 She thinks she was the only person living in Paradise who dreamed of living in Wine Country.

 - She had one of the first wine bars in Los Angeles and featured over a dozen California wines by the glass.
-She regularly had Dinners with the Winemaker (in the mid 80’s this was still a new thing).
+She held regular Dinners with the Winemaker (in the mid 80’s this was still a new thing).

-- She made a batch of barrel fermented Chardonnay by chilling it in the restaurant’s walk-in, winning a blue ribbon at the local home winemaker’s club competition.
-She even took a leave of absence from the Four Seasons to work an entire harvest as a cellar rat for Dry Creek Vineyards (hey Larry & Phyllis, that was great fun).
+- She once made a batch of barrel fermented Chardonnay by chilling it in the restaurant’s walk-in – and won a blue ribbon at the local home winemaker’s club competition.
+She even took a leave of absence from the Four Seasons to work an entire harvest as a cellar rat for Dry Creek Vineyards (hey Larry & Phyllis, that was great fun!).

 - Once in Wine Country all she had to learn was how to cost the wine.
 For that she thanks Christine Bean, the Controller at KJ and Lance Spears of the Hoffman Group for pointing her in the right direction.

-She is an Advanced Certified QuickBooks ProAdvisor and is the only ProAdvisor working exclusively in the wine industry.
+Jeanette is an Advanced Certified QuickBooks ProAdvisor and is the only ProAdvisor working exclusively in the wine industry.
 Small and boutique wineries are her specialty.
-She can work on-site or remotely (Hey Australia, let’s talk).
+She can work on-site or remotely (Hey Australia, let’s talk!).
 Call her at 707-634-7757 to discuss what tools, training, and support will help you stop worrying about the books so you can go back to worrying about that stuck fermentation.